PrathicaShettyM/ReactJS-Module-3/Readme.md

     },[])
 ```

-4. Now store the data from the API request in a variable(photosData) and create promise object which iterates through each variable and makes an `axios.get()` request to fetch all urls of the images.
+4. Now store the data from the API request in a variable(photosData) and create an array of promises which iterates through each variable and makes an `axios.get()` request to fetch all urls of the images.
 ```
         const photosData = response.data.photos;
         console.log(photosData);